Research to the People — Stanford

 Research to the People (RTTP) is a joint Stanford Genetics and Stanford Medicine program that unites clinicians, data scientists, patients, and researchers to tackle unaddressed problems in rare genetic illness medicine and precision oncology.
 My role: contribute AI expertise and leadership to a research program working on omic foundation models, viral phylogenetics, and onco-viral protein dynamics.

-The proudest contribution from the RTTP era is the Rare Disease AI Hackathon — which I architected from the ground up.
-The concept: bring together diverse contributors from clinical science, genetics, ML, and patient advocacy to find high-leverage places where AI raises the standard of care.
+The proudest contribution from the RTTP era is the Rare Disease AI Hackathon — which Michael Brooks and I architected from the ground up.
+The concept: bring together diverse contributors from clinical science, genetics, ML, and patient advocacy to find high-impact places where AI raises the standard of care.
 What started with a small team at Stanford grew into an international movement.
 Partners now include Roche, HuggingFace, OpenAI, The Rare Care Center, and more.
-250+ engineering volunteers across events.
-30+ countries represented.
+Hundreds of engineering volunteers across events.
+Dozens of countries represented.
 Six diagnoses in 48 hours at Mayo Clinic in 2025.

 Despite moving on from RTTP, the mission continues through the Wilhelm Foundation, where I serve as Lead AI Architect.
 The Palo Alto garage spirit — "let's build it with a small, elite team" — scales when the garage is a global network of people who believe no disease is too rare to matter.